M835: Fractal Geometry

 Milton Keynes MK7 6AA.

-Remember that the cut-off date is the date I should receive the TMA by - if you would like to request an extension, please contact me to discuss it before the cut-off.
+Remember that the cut-off date is the date by which I should receive the TMA --- if you think you may need an extension, then please contact me before the cut-off to discuss it.

 Useful course-related links